Verapress MR 240 tablets

 4.7 Effects on ability to drive and use machines

-Depending on individual susceptibility, the patients' ability to drive a vehicle, operate machinery or work under hazardous conditions may be impaired.
-This is particularly true in the initial stages of treatment, when changing over from another drug or when the dose is raised.
+Depending on individual susceptibility, the patient's ability to drive a vehicle, operate machinery or work under hazardous conditions may be impaired.
+This is particularly true in the initial stages of treatment, when changing over from another drug, when the dose is raised or when taken in conjunction with alcohol.
 Like many other common medicines, Verapamil has been shown to increase the blood levels of alcohol and slow its elimination.
-Therefore the effects of alcohol may be exaggerated.
+Therefore, the effects of alcohol may be exaggerated.

 4.8 Undesirable effects